-I am the owner and sole practicing attorney at The Stone Law Firm, PLLC.
-I am also the Managing Member for SWPTN, LLC.
+I am the owner and sole practicing attorney at the Stone Law Firm, PLLC.

 2. State the year you were licensed to practice law in Tennessee and give your Tennessee Board of Professional Responsibility number.

 I was licensed to practice law in Tennessee in 2000.
 My Tennessee Board of Professional Responsibility number is 021043.